apache/druid/docs/ingestion/data-formats.md

 RE2/J does not support all Java regex features.

 Unsupported or partially supported features include:
-- backreferences
+- back references
-- lookbehind assertions
+- look behind assertions
 - some advanced backtracking behavior

 Patterns using unsupported constructs will fail during regex compilation.